Chlorophyll: Photosynthesis

 The two currently accepted photosystem units are photosystem I and photosystem II, which have their own distinct reaction centres, named P700 and P680, respectively.
 These centres are named after the wavelength (in nanometers) of their red-peak absorption maximum.
 The identity, function and spectral properties of the types of chlorophyll in each photosystem are distinct and determined by each other and the protein structure surrounding them.

 The function of the reaction center of chlorophyll is to absorb light energy and transfer it to other parts of the photosystem.
 The absorbed energy of the photon is transferred to an electron in a process called charge separation.
 The removal of the electron from the chlorophyll is an oxidation reaction.
 The chlorophyll donates the high energy electron to a series of molecular intermediates called an electron transport chain.
 The charged reaction center of chlorophyll (P680+) is then reduced back to its ground state by accepting an electron stripped from water.
 The electron that reduces P680+ ultimately comes from the oxidation of water into O2 and H+ through several intermediates.
 This reaction is how photosynthetic organisms such as plants produce O2 gas, and is the source for practically all the O2 in Earth's atmosphere.
 Photosystem I typically works in series with Photosystem II; thus the P700+ of Photosystem I is usually reduced as it accepts the electron, via many intermediates in the thylakoid membrane, by electrons coming, ultimately, from Photosystem II.
 Electron transfer reactions in the thylakoid membranes are complex, however, and the source of electrons used to reduce P700+ can vary.

 The electron flow produced by the reaction center chlorophyll pigments is used to pump H+ ions across the thylakoid membrane, setting up a proton-motive force a chemiosmotic potential used mainly in the production of ATP (stored chemical energy) or to reduce NADP+ to NADPH.
 NADPH is a universal agent used to reduce CO2 into sugars as well as other biosynthetic reactions.

-Reaction center chlorophyll–protein complexes are capable of directly absorbing light and performing charge separation events without the assistance of other chlorophyll pigments, but the probability of that happening under a given light intensity is small.
+Reaction center chlorophyll–protein complexes are capable of directly absorbing light and performing charge separation events without the assistance of other chlorophyll pigments, but the probability of a single chlorophyll molecule doing so under a given light intensity is small.
 Thus, the other chlorophylls in the photosystem and antenna pigment proteins all cooperatively absorb and funnel light energy to the reaction center.
 Besides chlorophyll a, there are other pigments, called accessory pigments, which occur in these pigment–protein antenna complexes.
+These pigments complement chlorophyll by absorbing photons at wavelengths outside of chlorophyll's narrow absorption spectrum and deliver additional electrons to the photosystem.